PaWeRe/spectra-estimation-dMRI/README.md

 ## How to run sampler

 Git clone repository to local environment and simply run `main.py` file.
-For first time execution sampling will take about 25min (standard macbook pro M1).
-After first execution `.pkl` file will be created to avoid running sampler for every new experiment (if sampler settings are changed, delete `.pkl` file before running for fresh results).
+First time execution will take about 25min (standard macbook pro M1).
+After first execution `.pkl` file will be created caching results to avoid running sampler for every new experiment (if sampler settings are changed, delete `.pkl` file before running for fresh results).

 ## File structure
 ````